Chat with us, powered by LiveChat

 Batteries/Power Source:

 Most of our trips have access to power to recharge batteries for phones and cameras every couple of days.
-We always recommend that you carry an extra battery for your camera just in case.
-Your vehicle will be equipped with a 12 volt “cigarette lighter” socket which may be used at the crew’s discretion, however, do bear in mind that only one piece of equipment can be charged at a time and it will not be allowed if there is a risk of running the vehicle’s batteries low.
+We always recommend that you carry an extra battery for your camera, just in case.
+Your vehicle will be equipped with a 12-volt “cigarette lighter” socket, which may be used at the crew’s discretion; however, do bear in mind that only one piece of equipment can be charged at a time, and it will not be allowed if there is a risk of running the vehicle’s batteries low.
 We suggest you bring a mix of normal and rechargeable batteries and the appropriate recharging unit.
-Most campsites have electricity for charging of batteries at the toilet blocks, However as our camps are a short walk from them, it is advise to not leave them behind.
+Most campsites have electricity for charging batteries at the toilet blocks; However, as our camps are a short walk from them, it is advised not to leave them behind.

 Headlight or torch:

-A headlamp or torch is recommended for around your accommodation at night.
+A headlamp or torch is recommended for navigating around your accommodation at night.
 Some properties have limited lighting and are powered by generators that switch off at a certain time.
-It’s a good idea to bring a headlamp or torch to navigate your way around at night.
+It’s a good idea to bring a headlamp or torch.

 Do I need to bring my own camping equipment?